SysKitTeam/docs-bp/monitoring-and-logging/uls-active.md

 ---
 Title: ULS Active
 Author: Aleksandar Draskovic
-Description: ULS Active best practices report by SPDocKit determines whether there is an issue with the Unified Logging Service (ULS) configuration
+Description: ULS Active best practices report by SPDocKit determines whether there is an issue with the Unified Logging Service (ULS) configuration.
 Date: 20/6/17
 ---
 ### Issue description